 “YOU!”
 Wesley boomed, chest puffed out, chin pointing at her.
 “Did you take that thing off the mountain?
 That thing was mine to kill.
 You saw my hand, it bit me.
 It needs to die!”

 “That thing is a dog and he doesn’t have rabies, he’s just sick,” Sam said, standing to face Wesley.
-She knew she was the cause of many horrible things, the stench in the room, her mom’s murder, her dad avoiding her, her baby brother never getting a chance at life.
-But this?
+She knew she was the cause of many horrible things, but this?
 No way.
 Endangering others by bringing this sick dog to the vet was at least one thing she couldn’t be accused of.
-She took a breath and swallowed the little spark of anger that had flared.
+She took a breath and swallowed the little spark of anger that had flared in her.
 “You are not going to kill him.”

 Wesley raised his rifle to look through its scope, aiming it at the door to the examination room.
 “Just watch me.”

-“That dog’s as good as dead and you’d better watch your back too,” he snarled before spinning around and leaving the clinic.
+“That dog is as good as dead and you’d better watch your back too,” he snarled before spinning around and leaving the clinic.

 Drew raised his eyebrows at Ben and gave him a strange look that Sam couldn’t interpret.
 “Hey Mrs. B,” he said, casually walking out the door.

-Ben gave her a slight nod while his eyes darted up sheepishly to meet hers for a microsecond.
+Ben gave Rose a slight nod while his eyes darted up sheepishly to meet hers for a microsecond.

 With a quick turn of his wrist, Ben pulled something out of his pocket, opened his fist and showed Rose what he was holding.
-Sam couldn’t hear what he was saying to her, but whatever it was made the alarm in her face disappear.
+Sam couldn’t hear what he was saying to her, but whatever it was, it made the alarm in her face disappear.
 In its place, Sam was sure she saw hints of confusion and relief.
-She watched Ben glance past Rose and look straight at her for a brief moment before following Drew and Wesley.
+She watched Ben glance past Rose and look straight at her before following Drew and Wesley.
 Sam let out a breath she didn’t realize she was holding.

 “So Sam, how are you doing, kiddo?”
 Rose was now giving Sam a look that she had been giving her for months.
 It radiated sadness, sympathy, concern, pity and even helplessness.
 Like it was, in a small way, a request for comfort from Sam to let her off the hook from having to feel bad or awkward.
 It was the same look almost everyone gave Sam these days.
-The one that made her want to find the quickest escape so she could just be alone.
+The one that made her want to find the quickest escape to solitude.
 Without waiting for a response, Rose asked, “Why are you dressed like that?
 Is everything okay?”